MattTuring/career-development-curriculum/module-0-capstone/pd_prework.md

    * [Pairin Qualities Overview](https://docs.google.com/document/d/1LIR7gITKqOX2ewcOqp_KTkj3Phqjk4ZKoOrpUdidvwM/edit?usp=sharing) (2.5 minute read)

 Step 3: Please respond to the following questions in a reflection (4-6 sentences):
    * What is your greatest strength and how do you know?
+Being able to acheive my goals by pushing through no matter how difficult.
    * How do you work best?
+With focus and limited interuptions.
    * What is your greatest area of improvement?
+I should plan further with activies as to minimize going down incorrect paths.
    * How do you hope to maximize your strengths for your new career in software development?
+Presistence and self-examintion on how to continuously improve.
    * How might knowing about your strengths and working preferences benefit you as a software developer?
+Identifying weakensses is hugely important to improving oneselef.

 **Capstone submission directions:**
 In a gist, please: